Top 25 German Movies And Series To Learn German Fast [For Beginners]

 Studies have even proven that new vocabulary can be better understood when a learner is presented with visual representations.
 Seeing the context playing out in front of you will help you understand the dialogue with less help from subtitles.

-Like Netflix for language learners, Lingopie has a stacked line-up of the best German movies and TV shows, all of which can be viewed with or without subtitles in any language.
+Like TV for language learners, Lingopie has a stacked line-up of the best German movies and TV shows, all of which can be viewed with or without subtitles in any language.

 We've picked out 20+ of our favorites, which are suitable for intermediate learners and above – or for beginners with the help of subtitles.